 Note that with this architecture, even if the communication with the

-but the WorldFIP macrocycle will not be disrupted.
+but the WorldFIP macrocycle will continue running.

 In this design Mock Turtle has been configured as the following table

 Shared Memory size